Updated June 2026

 | Miles Tested | 230 |

 From my first run, the Glycerin 23 felt purpose-built for hard surfaces.
-The larger foam cells in the heel absorbed jarring strikes that usually creep into my knees by mile 8.
-The smaller forefoot cells gave me enough push-off energy to feel efficient — not sluggish.
+It is easily one of the best concrete trainers I have ever tested.
+The larger foam cells in the heel absorbed jarring strikes.
+These strikes usually creep into my knees by mile 8.
+The smaller forefoot cells gave me enough push-off energy.
+This kept my stride efficient instead of sluggish.

 At mile 200 the foam still bounces back.
-No dead spots.
-No compression.
-For my 210 lb frame, that kind of durability on concrete is rare.
-Also see my full Glycerin review.
+There are no obvious dead spots in my pair.
+For my 210 lb frame, that kind of durability is rare.
+See my full Glycerin review for details.

 #2.
-HOKA Bondi 9 — Maximum Cushioning for Concrete
+HOKA Bondi 9 β Maximum Cushioning Running Shoes for Concrete

 | Spec | HOKA Bondi 9 |